-- The student will be assigned to in-school suspension and require a parent conference.
-The student will be referred to Participate in on-line or in-person vaping and healthy decisionmaking education programs. - The student may be suspended from school and a parent conference will be held. - Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
-Administration will not return smoking/
+- Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
+Administration will not return smoking tobacco products/devices to any student, regardless of age. - Students may be required to participate in an educational online program that addresses, nicotine, addiction, and dangerous behaviors. - The student may be assigned to in-school suspension and

-- tobacco products/devices to any student, regardless of age. - The student may be subject to referral to police where local ordinance or state law prohibits possession and/or use of tobacco or vaping products by unauthorized individuals.
+- require a parent conference.
+The student will be referred to Participate in online or in-person vaping and healthy decisionmaking education program. - The student may be suspended from school and a parent conference will be held. - The student may be subject to referral to police where local ordinance or state law prohibits possession and/or use of tobacco or vaping products by unauthorized individuals. - Activation of a fire alarm as a result of vaping or smoking will result in suspension and may result in referral to law enforcement.